knownasilya/ember-toggle/README.md

 {{x-toggle value=toggled theme='ios' onToggle=(action (mut toggled))}}
 ```

-_Note: By default only the `default` theme is included, see the Configuration section to import other themes._
+_Note: By default all themes are included, see the Configuration section to change which themes are included/excluded._

 ### Size